-A. It is unlawful for any person to assume and maintain control of a lost or stray animal except as to contain and immediately notify the appropriate animal control agency.

-B. A person guilty of keeping or harboring any animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
+- A. It is unlawful for any person to assume and maintain control of an animal that is running at large, lost, or stray except as to contain it and immediately notify the appropriate animal control agency. - B. A person guilty of keeping or harboring any animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.